sheilarm23/rrcompendium/README.md

 This repository contains the data and code for our future paper:

-> Rodriguez-Machado, S., Rodríguez-Cabrera, T.M., and Chakrabarty, P.
+> Rodriguez-Machado, S. and Rodríguez-Cabrera, T.M.
+(2020). *The Truth
-> (2020). *The Truth is Revealed: Identity of the Fish Fry “Teti”
+> is Revealed: Identity of the Fish Fry “Teti” Fishery in Eastern Cuba*.
-> Fishery in Eastern Cuba*.
-Name of journal/book
+> Name of journal/book
 > [https://doi.org/{DOI-to-paper}](https://doi.org/%7BDOI-to-paper%7D)

 which is still a work in progress…

 Our pre-print will be online here:

-> Rodriguez-Machado, S., Rodríguez-Cabrera, T.M., and Chakrabarty, P.
+> Rodriguez-Machado, S. and Rodríguez-Cabrera, T.M.
+(2020). *The Truth
-> (2020). *The Truth is Revealed: Identity of the Fish Fry “Teti”
+> is Revealed: Identity of the Fish Fry “Teti” Fishery in Eastern Cuba*.
-> Fishery in Eastern Cuba*.
-Name of journal/book, Accessed 26 Nov 2020.
+> Name of journal/book, Accessed 02 Dec 2020.
+Online at
-> Online at
 > [https://doi.org/{DOI-to-compendium}](https://doi.org/%7BDOI-to-compendium%7D)

 ### How to cite